apollographql/apollo-client/docs/source/api/link/apollo-link-rest.md

 Things to note:

 1. This will be converted into `/search?query=some%20key%20words&page_size=5&lang=en`
-2. The `context.language / lang=en` is extracting an object from the Apollo Context, that was added via an `apollo-link-context` Link.
+2. The `context.language / lang=en` is extracting an object from the Apollo Context, that was added via an `@apollo/link-context` Link.
 3. The query string arguments are assembled by npm:qs and have `encodeURIComponent` called on them.

 The available variable sources are: